gorilla-devs/GDLauncher-Carbon/apps/website/src/content/addon-instructions/shaders.md

 ## Hardware requirements

 Shaders are demanding.
-You'll want at least a GTX 960 or RX 470, 4GB of VRAM, and 4GB+ of RAM allocated to Minecraft.
+You'll want at least a mid-range dedicated GPU, 4GB of VRAM, and 4GB+ of RAM allocated to Minecraft.
 Heavier shaders need beefier hardware.

 ## Need help?